 He obtained his LLB from the University of Tokyo (1995).

-Following his studies which commenced with a bachelor’s degree in geology from Newcastle University in 1979 and then a petroleum geology master’s degree from Imperial College London in 1983, Martin was employed by BG Group plc and its predecessor companies, retiring after 30 years in February 2014 as Chief Operating Officer and a member of the board of directors.
+Following his studies which commenced with a bachelor’s degree in geology from Newcastle University in 1979 and then a petroleum geology master’s degree from Imperial College London in 1983, Martin was employed by BG Group plc and its predecessor companies, retiring after 32 years in February 2014 as chief operating officer and a member of the board of directors.

-He has established a strong external reputation in the international gas business and is largely credited with being the key architect of BG Group’s world class LNG business.
-In recognition of this, in 2011 he was the first recipient of the CWC LNG executive of the year award.
+He’s managed all forms of enterprise in the energy industry, has established a strong external reputation in the international gas business and is largely credited with being the key architect of BG Group’s world class Liquefied Natural Gas (LNG) business.
+In recognition of this, in 2011 he was the first recipient of the CWC Group LNG Executive of the Year award.

 Tokyo Gas Co., Ltd

-Mr. Nohata has been assigned as Member of the Board, Senior Executive Officer and Chief Executive of Power Business of Tokyo Gas Co.Ltd. in 2017.
+Mr. Nohata has been assigned as Member of the Board, Senior Managing Executive Officer and Chief Executive of Global Business Division of Tokyo Gas Co.Ltd. in 2018.

 He has been working for Tokyo Gas for more than 30 years since joining in 1984.
-Through his career with the company, he has engaged in various fields such as overseas business development, project development, energy sales & service planning, energy solution business and LNG procurement, as well as experiencing as President & CEO of Tokyo Gas Engineering Solution, subsidiary of Tokyo Gas Co.Ltd. specializing in engineering business.
+Through his career with the company, he has engaged in various fields such as overseas business development, infrastructure development, energy sales & service planning, energy solution business, LNG procurement and power business, as well as experiencing as President & CEO of Tokyo Gas Engineering Solution, subsidiary of Tokyo Gas Co.Ltd. specializing in engineering business.